SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/jamf-source.md

 The Jamf source requires you to provide the Base URL, Client ID, and Client Secret to access the source data.

 - The Base URL is used to retrieve the source data from the Jamf.
-The **Base URL** for Jamf is `https://yourServer.jamfcloud.com`.
+The **Base URL** for Jamf is `https://yourServer.jamfcloud.com`, replace `yourServer` with your organization server.
 - To generate the **Client ID** and **Client Secret**, follow the instructions mentioned in the [Jamf documentation](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/API_Roles_and_Clients.html).

 ### Source configuration